oubiwann/exemplar/README.md

 ### Current Status

 As you can see in the example usage below, you can use exemplar to build HTML strings using LFE S-expressions.
-However, due note that the project has *just* started and there are lots of unexplored HTML edge-cases that simply won't work right now.
+However, do note that the project has *just* started and there are lots of unexplored HTML edge-cases that simply won't work right now.